 Paul combines practical engineering experience with a deep knowledge of patent and trademark law to build and protect his clients’ valuable IP assets worldwide.

 Paul prepares and prosecutes patent applications in the U.S. and abroad.
 A registered patent attorney with a background in chemical engineering, Paul has extensive knowledge of patent law in major foreign jurisdictions, including Europe, China, Japan, India, Australia and Brazil.
 His clients range from large corporations to small businesses, early-stage companies, universities and individual inventors.

-Paul’s patent prosecution experience covers a broad range of technologies primarily in the chemical and life science fields.
+Paul’s patent prosecution experience covers a broad range of technologies primarily in the chemical, materials, and life science fields.
 He handles complex patent prosecution matters including appeals, re-examinations, and re-issue proceedings.
-In addition to patent prosecution, Paul conducts patentability studies, performs clearance work for new products and processes, provides freedom-to-operate opinions, drafts IP-related agreements.
+In addition to patent prosecution, Paul conducts patentability studies, performs clearance work for new products and processes, provides freedom-to-operate opinions, and drafts IP-related agreements.